Phoebe McClernon: Växjö

 In August 2020, having been unable to play for Orlando, McClernon was released from her short-term contract in order to join Swedish Damallsvenskan club Växjö for the rest of the season.
 She made her debut on August 16, 2020, playing the first half of a 2–0 defeat to Vittsjö.
 In total McClernon made 12 league appearances as Växjö finished in sixth-place in 2020.

 Return to Orlando Pride

 On January 22, 2021, McClernon re-signed with Orlando Pride on a two-year contract ahead of the 2021 season.
 She made her NWSL debut for the club on April 10, 2021, starting in the team's Challenge Cup opener against Racing Louisville.
 McClernon's early regular season performances were recognized with NWSL Team of the Month honors for May 2021, having started in all four of Orlando Pride's games as the team went unbeaten and finished the month at the top of the table.

-OL Reign
+Seattle Reign

 On December 18, 2021, McClernon was traded during the 2022 NWSL Draft to OL Reign in exchange for the 10th overall pick (used to selected Caitlin Cosme), Celia, Leah Pruitt, and a second-round pick in the 2023 NWSL Draft.

+Over the course of the 2022 National Women's Soccer League season, McClernon made 11 appearances for the club across the regular season and in the playoffs.
+She also played in two matches of the 2022 NWSL Challenge Cup.

+McClernon missed the start of the 2023 National Women's Soccer League season due to a back injury, eventually playing her first game of the season on July 6 against Racing Louisville FC.
+Following her return, the defender started eight of the final nine fixtures of the regular season and found herself on the pitch for all four playoff games for a total of 974 minutes.
+She recorded her first assist in a Reign shirt on October 20, 2023, playing the ball to Veronica Latsko for the game winner in the 87th minute of the NWSL playoff quarterfinals against Angel City FC.
+McClernon featured in all 90 minutes of the Reign's 1-2 loss against NJ/NY Gotham FC in the NWSL Championship final.

+As of the match on August 25, 2024 against North Carolina Courage, McClernon has started 15 of the 17 regular season games and provided a second assist as a Reign player, again to Veronica Latsko in a 3-2 defeat against Washington Spirit on May 24.